 For companies that produce mass amounts of materials that require shredding, the offsite shredding service may be the best option.
-Locked bins are placed within your building, so your employees can drop in confidential papers to be shredded as they are produced.
+Bins that lock are put within your building, so your employees can drop in confidential papers to be shred.

-At regularly scheduled intervals of your choosing, a secure truck will pickup the bins, and the bins are then transported to an offsite shredding facility.
-All these papers are co-mingled and cross-shredded for added security.
+At regularly scheduled intervals of your choosing, a secure truck will pickup the bins.
+Then, the truck transports the bins to an offsite shredding facility.
+All these papers are blend and cross-shred for added security.

 Hard Drive Shredding and Electronics Destruction Service

 Any hard drives, electronic media devices, and data-storing hardware can and should be properly destroyed.
-Hard drive shredding is the only way to ensure the data is gone forever.
+As a result, hard drive shredding is the only way to ensure the data is gone forever.